samuelgr/Hookshot/README.md

+﻿# Hookshot

-﻿Hookshot enables compiled binary 32-bit (x86) and 64-bit (x64) applications to be modified by hooking function calls and injecting DLLs.
+Hookshot enables compiled binary 32-bit (x86) and 64-bit (x64) applications to be modified by hooking function calls and injecting DLLs.
 For developers, Hookshot offers an extremely simple API for hooking function calls.
 These function call hooks can be encapsulated and distributed in the form of *hook modules* or they can included in a larger application that simply links against Hookshot.
 For end users, Hookshot makes it easy to use hook modules, while at the same time offering a convenient way to inject DLLs should the need arise.
 Because Hookshot acts in memory and at execution time, Hookshot does not make any changes to a target application's binary files on disk.

 ## Key Features